oowl logo

 Quick start

-Prerequisites: OpenCode installed and configured, Node.js 18+.
+Prerequisites: OpenCode installed, Node.js 18+.

 Install the framework

-npx @jimzandueta/oowl init
+npx @jimzandueta/oowl install

 Open OpenCode